IncrePrior/InsideOut-react-flask/README.md

 # Description

-## INSIDEOUT: Unleash Your Design Inspiration
+## INSIDEOUT: Endless Design Inspiration for Spaces Inside and Out:

 Welcome to INSIDEOUT, the vibrant and dynamic full-stack web application that transforms social media into a canvas for interior and garden design enthusiasts.
 Dive into a world where each post is a masterpiece, a singular photo that sparks creativity and showcases the essence of extraordinary design.